- To serve and support the denomination’s mission for ministerial leadership.

 - Transitional Ministries

-Chair: Ministerial Development Associate – TBA
+Chair: Ministerial Development Associate – Rev. Matthew Hill

 - The Bishop and the chairperson shall appoint the members who are to serve on the community.
 The National Conference may, by its rules, populate each community by assigning various groups, committees and entities into existing communities based on their assigned work and create new communities when practical.